Data Stability in Clustering: A Closer Look: Lower bounds

-Finally, we note that it is tempting to restrict the degree bound to $3$ in order to further improve the factor in the lower bound.
-Unfortunately, the triangle partition problem on graphs of maximum degree $3$ is polynomial-time solvable~\citep{rooij_2011}, and we cannot improve the factor of $2-\epsilon$ by restricting to graphs of degree $3$ in this reduction.
+We note that it is tempting to restrict the degree bound to $3$ in order to further improve the lower bound.
+Unfortunately, the triangle partition problem on graphs of maximum degree $3$ is polynomial-time solvable~\cite{rooij_2011}, and we cannot improve the factor of $2-\epsilon$ by restricting to graphs of degree $3$ in this reduction.

-\section{Strong Consequences of Stability}
+\section{Strong consequences of stability}

 In Section~\ref{sec:lbs}, we showed that $k$-median clustering even $(2-\epsilon)$-center stable instances is $NP$-hard.
-In this section we show that even for resilience to constant multiplicative perturbations of $\alpha > \frac{1}{2}(5+\sqrt{41}) \approx 5.7$, the data obtains a property referred to as \textbf{strict separation}, namely that all points are closer to all other points in their own cluster than to points in any other cluster; this property is known to be helpful in clustering~\citep{BalcanBV08}.
-Then we show that this property renders center-based clustering tasks fairly trivial even in the difficult one-pass streaming model.
+In this section we show that even for resilience to constant multiplicative perturbations of $\alpha > 2 + \sqrt{3} \approx 3.7$, the data obtains a property referred to as \textbf{strict separation}, where all points are closer to all other points in their own cluster than to points in any other cluster; this property is known to be helpful in clustering~\cite{BalcanBV08}.

-\subsection{Strict Separation}
+\subsection{Strict separation}

-To show the strict separation property, we will make use of the following lemma used by~\cite{Liang}, whose proof follows directly from the triangle inequality.